Sogn og Fjordane

 The road over Aurlandsfjellet is a journey across a barren plateau through a desolate landscape of snow and rocks with the occasional sprig of grass.

-Jotunheimen has the largest concentration of mountains higher than 2,000 metres in Northern Europe.
+Jotunheimen has the largest concentration of mountains higher than 6,500 feet in Northern Europe.

 Witness stunning scenery with Hurtigruten along the Norwegian coast.
 Travel the entire voyage from Bergen to Kirkenes, or hop on and off as you wish.